‘Absolute tosh’ - councillor unimpressed with new recycling rules for bottles

 The government scheme will be introduced in 2027, following similar ones in Germany and Sweden, in a bid to cut down the millions of bottles thrown away each day.

-However there was scepticism at the Lincolnshire Waste Partnership meeting as the plans were discussed.
+However there was scepticism at the Lincolnshire Waste Partnership meeting on Tuesday (June 24) as the plans were discussed.

 “It’s so full of holes it’s unbelievable.